na-na-hi/renget/archive/ilovemaids.md

 Remember that all the card shown here does not represent the real person and any action the bots take must not be mistaken for their actual personality.
 It is all fiction and just for fun.

-All Cards made with W++ is tested using TavernAI + Pygmalion 6B.
+All cards is tested using SillyTavern + GPT 3.5 except for cards made with W++ format which is tested using TavernAI + Pygmalion 6B.
 Haven't tested all the non W++ version on pyg but it should also work just fine on pyg as well from what I have already tested.
 I also included the numbers of Token for the non W++ for those who don't want to waste their OAI usage quota on cards with large amount of tokens.